.

 His preliminary education having been completed, Saul was sent, when about thirteen years of age probably, to the great Judean school of sacred learning at Jerusalem as a student of the Mosaic law and other Old Testament scriptures.

-Here he became a pupil of the celebrated rabbi.Gamaliel.(Acts 5:34).and here he spent many years in an elaborate study of the Scriptures.(that is, the only Scriptures available at the time and those were the Old Testament ones).and of the many questions concerning them with which the rabbis exercised themselves.
-That's why he later could refer to himself as he did in the books of Corinthians and Acts.
+Here he became a pupil of the celebrated rabbi.Gamaliel.(Acts 5:34).and here he spent many years in an elaborate study of the Scriptures.(that is, the only Scriptures available at the time and those were the Old Testament ones; Paul was yet to write the New Testament scriptures that he would).and of the many questions concerning them with which the rabbis exercised themselves.
+That's why he later could refer to himself as he did in the books of Acts and Corinthians.

 See the free book complete here.Life and Epistles of St. Paul, by W. J. Conybeare and J. S. Howson or you can download it along with many other free modules if you get the free Online Bible.(means available for you to download for your own computer, not that you have to be online to use it).
 After you instal it, you can locate it by going to the menu at the top left in the opening window of the Online Bible program and clicking on the Library selection tab, select Library Index, then click on the + sign beside the Combined System Library if not expanded, then go down to Reference, then Helps.
 Here you'll find the book if you installed it.

 We read of Paul's sister and his sister's son.(Acts 23:16).and of other relatives:.Romans 16:7,11,12.
-Though a Jew, his father was a Roman citizen.
+Though of the tribe of Judah, his father was a Roman citizen.
 How he obtained this privilege we are not informed.
-It might be bought or won by distinguished service to the state or acquired in several other ways; at all events, his son was freeborn:.Acts 22:28.
+It might be bought or won by distinguished service to the state or acquired in several other ways.
+As a result, his son was freeborn:.Acts 22:28.
 It was a valuable privilege and one that was to prove of great use to Paul, although not in the way in which his father might have been expected to desire him to make use of it:.Acts 22:22-29; 23:27.
 Perhaps the most natural career for the youth to follow was that of a merchant.
 But it was decided that...he should go to college and become a rabbi, that is, a minister, a teacher and a lawyer all in one.

 During these years of diligent study Paul lived "in all good conscience" unstained by the vices of that great city:.Philippians 3:5,6

-According to Jewish custom, however, he learned a trade before entering on the more direct preparation for the sacred profession.
+According to custom in the area, he learned a trade before entering on the more direct preparation for the sacred profession.
 The trade he acquired was the making of tents from goats' hair cloth, a trade which was one of the commonest in Tarsus.

 After the period of his student life expired, he probably left Jerusalem for Tarsus, where he may have been engaged in connection with some synagogue for some years.
 But we find him back again at Jerusalem very soon after the death of Emmanuel.
 Here he now learned the particulars regarding the crucifixion and the rise of the unconventional new sect of the "Nazarenes":.Acts 24:5